-The Reebok Stadium, home to Bolton Wanderers and built by Birse Construction, opened in 1997 with a revolutionary “space age” design, is an all seater stadium, with a capacity approaching 29,000.
+The University of Bolton Stadium, home to Bolton Wanderers and built by Birse Construction, opened in 1997 with a revolutionary “space age” design, is an all seater stadium, with a capacity approaching 29,000.
 Each of the stands has a rectangular lower tier, with a semi-circular upper tier.
 The ground is completely enclosed and has a large video screen in one corner, replaying match highlights.

-An unusual feature of the Reebok is that the opposing teams emerge from separate tunnels located either side of the halfway line.
+An unusual feature of the University of Bolton Stadium is that the opposing teams emerge from separate tunnels located either side of the halfway line.
 Away fans are housed in the two-tiered South Stand.
 The lower tier of this stand is shared with home supporters, but away fans are allocated the entire upper tier, and can usually create a good atmosphere when full.

-Bolton’s Reebok Stadium is located in Burnden Way, Middlebrook Leisure & Retail Park, Bolton BL6 6JW, with easy access from motorways.
+Bolton’s University of Bolton Stadium is located in Burnden Way, Middlebrook Leisure & Retail Park, Bolton BL6 6JW, with easy access from motorways.

 Drivers arriving from the North should exit the M6, taking the M65 towards Blackburn.
 Exit the M65 at junction 2, following the M61 towards Manchester.
-On exiting the M61, the Reebok Stadium can be seen, but is well signed nonetheless.
+On exiting the M61, the University of Bolton Stadium can be seen, but is well signed nonetheless.

 Away fans driving from the South should follow the M6 as far as junction 21a, following the eastward M62 as far as junction 12.
 Thereafter, follow the M61 and signage for Bolton / Preston.
 Exit the M61 at junction 6, from whence the stadium is visible and clearly signposted.

-The nearest airports are Manchester International (24 miles) and Liverpool John Lennon.
-Click here to check the current flight times
+The nearest airports to the University of Bolton Stadium are Manchester International (24 miles) and Liverpool John Lennon 39 miles).

 There are several taxi companies in Bolton that can take you to and from the stadium.
 You can always prebook a private hire taxi, or hail a black cab on any highway.

-2000 free car parking spaces are available at the Reebok Stadium.
+2000 free car parking spaces are available at the University of Bolton Stadium.
 However, reports from fans suggest that the away sections become vastly overcrowded, with many vehicles blocked in by other vehicles.
 Several industrial estates close to the ground offer reasonably priced parking.